Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 * Final Project: 50% (25% Github repository and website; 25% presentation)

 #### _Assignments_
-Assignments are provided most weeks that require you to add something to the previous week’s analysis of your dataset.
+Assignments are provided most weeks and require you to add something to the previous week’s analysis of your dataset.
 It is in your best interest to complete these assignments on time in order to keep up with the class.
 Assignments will be posted to Blackboard and you will be expected to upload your assignment to Blackboard or provide a Github link to your submission.
 Instructions will be provided in class.

 Assignments will be graded as satisfactory (A), not satisfactory (C), or not/minimally attempted (F) promptly after the due date.
 Feedback will be provided via Blackboard or Github Issues.